Understanding Liability Coverage: The Significance of Conditions and Assignment of Benefits

 Addressing Assignment of Benefits in Litigation

-The bottom line is this — it is possible that your facility could become involved in litigation where you may receive legal advice to assign the benefits of Trust Fund coverage (or other potential coverages) to another party to be fully released from any further financial exposure.
+The bottom line is this—it is possible that your facility could become involved in litigation where you may receive legal advice to assign the benefits of Trust Fund coverage (or other potential coverages) to another party to be fully released from any further financial exposure.

 While this is not illegal or even unethical, it could very well be a breach of contract that nullifies the assignment of benefits.
-Rest assured, if you do not confer with the Trust Fund beforehand and request consent to assign benefits — and there is no guarantee that consent will be given — then the Trust Fund will definitely explore its right to deny coverage to the fullest.
+Rest assured, if you do not confer with the Trust Fund beforehand and request consent to assign benefits—and there is no guarantee that consent will be given—then the Trust Fund will definitely explore its right to deny coverage to the fullest.

+Contact Director of Claims Mike Walsh for more information.
 Interested in general liability risk management tips?
 Our consultants share some of their top findings.

 Content Related to this Article